wondertyrant-creator/Online-Retail-Analysis/INSIGHTS.md

 # Business Insights — Online Retail Analysis

-Findings below are drawn directly from the SQL view outputs (`vw_*` CSV exports) and the three Power BI dashboard pages.
-Where a dashboard figure could not be reconciled against a SQL view, that discrepancy is called out explicitly rather than resolved by assumption.
-December 2011 covers only 9 days of trading and is not directly comparable to other months.

----

 ## Executive Summary

 The business generated **£9,769,872** in net revenue from **19,960 orders** and **4,371 unique identified customers** (plus a Guest bucket) over 13 months (Dec 2010–Dec 2011).
 Revenue is heavily concentrated: the top 10% of identified customers generate 60.0% of identified-customer revenue, and a 982-customer "Champions" RFM segment alone accounts for 67.7% of it.
 The UK supplies 84.0% of all revenue, with a handful of very-high-AOV international accounts (Netherlands, Australia, EIRE) standing out as narrow but valuable relationships.
 Revenue rose sharply from September through November 2011 before the dataset's partial final month — a pattern that cannot be confirmed as seasonal without a second year of data.